Today, let’s meet Machiko, who’s been working in game localization for seven years.

-machiko started out enjoying games like most of us, specifically animal simulations and jrpgs. she credits her love of story-central games as being a big influence in her work in localization. “i trained my language skills on my own and started my career as an lqa tester at a company that specializes in localization from english to japanese.”
+Machiko started out enjoying games like most of us, specifically animal simulations and RPGs.
+She credits her love of story-central games as being a big influence in her work in localization.
+“I trained my language skills on my own and started my career as an LQA tester at a company that specializes in localization from English to Japanese.”

-for machiko, success in localization isn’t just about english comprehension. “i was a student in the faculty of letters at the university, so at that time i had a wide range of reading experience from contemporary japanese novels to overseas literary works. but i think that experience is also useful for accumulating vocabulary and expressions necessary for relighting (text change).”
+For Machiko, success in localization isn’t just about English comprehension.
+“I was a student in the faculty of letters at my university, so at that time I had a wide range of reading experience from contemporary Japanese novels to overseas literary works.
+But I think that experience is also useful for accumulating vocabulary and expressions necessary for relighting (text change).”

 She spent some time working for indie titles, supporting developers by creating and publishing images for PR, and helping exhibit games at the Tokyo Game Show.
 But it wasn’t until her localization work that she realized the importance of a global viewpoint.
 “In order to translate and correctly localize works based on foreign cultures, it is essential to examine the culture, history, and background of the country in which the work was produced, whether it is literature, movies, or games.
 As I continue to do this work, I feel that it is very important not only to focus on what I am interested in, but also to keep a broad eye on what is happening in the world and actively gather information.”

 Machiko is currently in charge of coordination for LQA in Asian languages in the global localization division.
 She started out with a fully Japanese staff, but over time employees from other countries joined the workforce.